ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <h2 id="forthcoming">Forthcoming</h2>

+<p> 17 Feb 2026: I have been invited to speak in the <a href="https://web.mat.bham.ac.uk/D.A.Craven/seminars/ona-seminars.html">Optimisation and Numerical Analysis Seminar</a> in the University of Birmingham.</p>

 <p> 29 Jan 2026: I will give a talk on "The latent variable proximal point algorithm for variational problems with inequality constraints" at the <a href="https://www.maths.ox.ac.uk/events/list/670">Numerical Analysis Group Internal Seminar</a> in Oxford.</p>